 [406 MHz Personal Locator Beacons (PLBs) equipped with AIS locating beacons also use this identity]

+Recognizing the differences in the MID for these three devices might be crucial in a Distress/SAR situation.

 Autonomous Maritime Radio Devices (AMRDs)

 When implemented, AMRD Group B will describe AIS devices that transmit on 160.9 MHz, VHF channel 2006, and use the MMSI identity 917293Y4Y5Y6Y7Y8Y9.
 This MMSI is not transmitted on Channels AIS1 or AIS2.
 Y4Y5Y6Y7Y8Y9 is a pseudorandom number, to be determined by the manufacturer.
 AMRD Group B devices do not enhance the safety of navigation and they deliver signals or information which are not relevant for the navigator of general shipping.
 They are defined in more detail in Recommendation ITU-R M.2135.